paxosglobal/paxos-gold-contract/README.md

 # Paxos Gold (PAXG)
 Paxos-issued gold collateralized ERC20 stablecoin public smart contract repository.

 > **PAXG V2**: The PAXG V2 contracts are maintained in [paxos-token-contracts](https://github.com/paxosglobal/paxos-token-contracts) (included here as a submodule), which is the shared Paxos token contract repository also used by USDP, USDG, and PYUSD.
-This repository contains the V1 contracts and historical audit reports and will be archived following the V2 upgrade.
+This repository contains the V1 contracts and historical audit reports.

 https://www.paxos.com/pax-gold-whitepaper